🔥 4th of July Special: 30% Off All Courses!

 What Are Figma Variables (and Why Should You Care)?

-Figma Variables let you create reusable values—like colors, spacing, typography, and even text—that can be applied across your entire design system.
-Instead of manually adjusting every single instance of a color or size, you can just update the variable, and boom—everything updates automatically.
+Figma Variables let you create reusable values, like colors, spacing, typography, text, and tokens that can be applied across your entire design system.
+Instead of manually adjusting every single instance of a color or size, you can just update the variable, and boom, everything updates automatically.

 This makes your workflow faster, cleaner, and way more scalable, especially if you’re working on multiple projects or handing things off to clients or developers.